-- Cleans, maintains, and upgrades our stormwater facilities.
+- Retrofitting and creating new stormwater facilities.

-- Sponsors environmental education programs.
+- Sponsoring environmental education programs.

-- Restores streams and streamside habitats.
+- Restoring streams and streamside habitats.

-- Monitors stream habitat and water quality.
+- Monitoring stream habitat and water quality.

 Help protect our streams

-Protecting our streams is a shared responsibility, and there are ways YOU can help!
+Protecting our streams is a shared responsibility, and there are ways you can help!

-You can also visit the Green Redmond Partnership page for other ways you can help!
+- You can visit the Green Redmond Partnership page to join a habitat restoration work party.

 Notices, Activities and Getting Involved